Reactivity

 <p>the calculation result is: {$result}</p>

-If you don't need the convenience declaration feature of derived reactive state (through variable identifiers prefixed with $), you can add a .qingkuairc configuration file in the current or parent directory and modify its content to:
+If you do not want to use shorthand declarations for derived reactive state, add a .qingkuairc configuration file in the current directory or a parent directory and write:

 json